dokester/BayesicFitting/docs/Dimensions.md

 ## 5. Avoidance zone.

 We did not do very well, especially in higher dimensions.
 How can we understand this situation.

 We are still working in a N-sphere, which has much resemblance to working on a linear problem.
 When proceeding from a point close to the edge, all directions, except one, end up in forbidden likelihood space very soon.
 The one exception is the direction perpendicular to the local tangent plane.
 Near the edge there is very little space to move away from the starting point.
-The tangential distance from a point at 0.99 to the edge is only 0.14.
+Independently of the dimensionality, the tangential distance from a point at 0.99 to the edge is only 0.14.
+In high dimensional space, every direction but one has this distance to the edge.
 It takes quite a number of these little steps to move a significant distance.

 The ChordEngine has more problems to do so, as it draws a random chord through the starting point and find a new position on that